 The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice of Annual Meeting of Stockholders.
-Only stockholders who owned common stock of the Company at the close of business on March 22, 2023 (the "Record Date") can vote at this meeting or any adjournments that take place.
-The Company will begin mailing the Notice of Internet Availability to our stockholders of record as of the Record Date for the first time on or about , 2023.
+Only stockholders who owned common stock of the Company at the close of business on March 11, 2024 (the "Record Date") can vote at this meeting or any adjournments that take place.